You can use XAML and Binding in XAML without Console Framework, in standalone application. To do this use need:

 Binding for data flow from source to target only.
 DataContext object is always Source, so next markup

-demonstrates data flow from dataContext
+demonstrates data flow from dataContext to StatusBar:

 <StatusBar Title="{Binding Path=GroupBoxTitle, Mode=OneWay}"/>

-If you need data to bind only one time in initialization, you can use OneTime
+If you need data to bind only one time in initialization, you can use OneTime mode - it works in same

-works, but fires only when data binding is being set up:
+direction as OneWay works, but fires only when data binding is being set up:

 <GroupBox Title="{Binding Path=GroupBoxTitle, Mode=OneTime}"/>